cisco/cisco-network-node-utils/CONTRIBUTING.md

   * Include output of all added or modified minitest scripts.
 * A core team consisting of Cisco and Cisco-Partner employees will review the Pull Request and provide feedback.
 * After feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.
-* All code Commits must be associated with your github account and email address.
+* All code commits must be associated with your github account and email address.
 Before committing any code use the following commands to update your workspace with your credentials:

 ```bash
 git config --global user.name "John Doe"